 I estimate Gibson only made 35 to 40 1960's Gibson Flying V's with the Sunburst finish.
 All of them, except the very first Sunburst prototype, were built in 1967.
 The Sunburst prototype was built in 1966.
 Only 3 of the 21 Sunburst Vs that I have accounted for are still 100% factory original and totally unmolested, including the Sunburst prototype.
 The Hendrix Sunburst V and the one I own are the two others.
 Some of the Sunburst Vs have black or gold Top Hat knobs and some have Witch Hat knobs with gold trim or silver and white trim.
-Most of them, but not all, have serial numbers that begin with 940xxx or 93xxxx and came from Batches #3 and #4.
+Most of them, but not all, have serial numbers that begin with 940xxx, 93xxxx and 920xxx and came from Batches #3 and #4.
 There were a handful of Sunburst Vs that came from Batches #1 and #2 and have 00xxxx serial numbers.
 There were two different shades of Sunburst.
-Most have a black outer edging finish on the body front and sides.
-But there are a few (also pictured below) that have a lighter reddish-brown outer edging on the body front and sides.
-The famous Jimi Hendrix Flying V that he did his psychedelic art work on was actually sunburst, not black (see the Black/Blue weblink above).
+Most have a black outer edging finish on the front of the body.
+But there are several (also pictured below) that have a lighter reddish-brown outer edging on the front of the body.
+The rest of the finish on the sunburst Vs is translucent (walnut) brown.
+The famous Jimi Hendrix Flying V that he did his psychedelic "Love Drops" art work on was sunburst, not black (see the Black/Blue weblink above).
 Pictured below are several Sunburst examples including the first 1966 prototype. __________________________________________________________________________

 Serial Number: 940154 The Hendrix twin.
 This is a super clean, totally unmolested, totally original example that spent most of its life in Texas.
 The original owner played it a few years then stuck it under his bed for almost 38 years.
 I bought it from a collector in 2009.
 He got it from a dealer who acquired it directly from a relative of the original owner.
 As it turns out that same relative bought the guitar for the original owner as a gift back in 1967.
 This one is a time capsule and has its original case.
 I spent years looking for one of these that was totally original and unmolested.
 Finally, my search paid off.
 This is my dream guitar.
 It is identical in every detail to the Jimi Hendirx Sunburst Flying V (932954).